We're giving you the chance to win back the value of your meal - every time you dine this month!

 curry at veeraswamy

 What: London’s oldest Indian restaurant is as essential a part of life in the capital as it was when it opened in 1926.
-Veeraswamy’s blingy room might not be to all tastes but there’s no faulting the depth of flavour nor elegant presentation of classics such as chicken tikka, duck vindaloo or slow-cooked lamb shank.
+Veeraswamy’s blingy room might not be to all tastes but there’s no faulting the depth of flavour nor the elegant presentation of classics such as chicken tikka, duck vindaloo or slow-cooked lamb shank.
 Wine matching and dessert cocktails are further pluses.

 Where: Victory House, 99 Regent Street, W1B 4RS